ctrlaltdeleon/infinitygauntlet/journal/journal-2020.md

 # January 29, 2020

-- Embedding VS. Referencing in database design?
+- Embedding VS Referencing in database design?
   - Embedded should be used when:
     - Child data "belongs" to parent data (1-to-1).
     - Sub-documents are small in size.